yeah-Buddyy/Windows-Cleaner/README.md

-Just run it regularly and you will always have a clean windows system.
+Just run it regularly and you will always have a clean and healthy windows system.